 First, practice playing the melody with your right hand, then practice playing the melody alone with your left hand.
 After you’ve mastered playing with each hand on its own, put them together and practice playing the melody with both hands!
 Next, practice playing just the chords in your left hand.
 Now, play the melody again with the right hand while you play chords with the left hand.

 Hoffman Academy’s arrangement of “Jingle Bells” uses three chords, the C major chord, the F major chord, and the G7 chord.
 The most frequent chord in the chorus is C major, or the I chord.
 This chord is made up of the notes C-E-G on the piano and is played with fingers 531 in the left hand.
 At the words “Oh What Fun” in the chorus, the chord is F major made up of notes F-A-C. Here, it is played in the third inversion C-F-A — the pinky remains on C throughout.
 The third chord used in this arrangement is G7 — or B-F-G. Finger 5 moves to B, and 2 and 1 play F and G.

 Learn to play Jazzy “Jingle Bells” — Intermediate Version

 For intermediate pianists, our jazzy “Jingle Bells” arrangement and video tutorial offers a fun take on the holiday classic.
 You’ll add additional rhythms in the left hand and chords to the verses.

 What key is “Jingle Bells” in?

 “Jingle Bells” is commonly performed in C major, but can be played in any major key through the magic of transposition!
-The sheet music that you can download here is in C major.
+All three of the tutorials above are in C major, and so is the sheet music that goes along with each tutorial.